 Run Vegas Pro to see if the problem is solved.

 Hopefully this article helps!
-Please feel free to leave a comment if you have any further questions.
+Please feel free to leave a comment if you have any questions or suggestions.